-What Can a Handyman Do in Alexandria, Virginia?
+What Can a Handyman Do Without a License in Alexandria, Virginia?

 In Virginia, most handyman work can be done without a state contractor license only if each job stays under the state’s “minor contracting” threshold (labor + materials) and you do not perform regulated trades (electrical/plumbing/HVAC/gas).
 In Alexandria, you typically still need a City business license (BPOL) and must pull permits for many building-related tasks even if you are exempt from state contractor licensure.